LucDuponcheelAtGitHub/PSBP/README.md

 Programs do not need to be opened.
 Programming with programs is pointfree programming.
 Think of using them as playing with Lego ariifacts.

-I.m.h.o, it is a more elegant and easier to program pointfree than to program pointful.
-Likewise, i.m.h.o., it is more elegant and easier to reason in terms of pointfree laws than to reason in terms of pointful laws.
+It is a more elegant and easier to program pointfree than to program pointful.
+Likewise, It is more elegant and easier to reason in terms of pointfree laws than to reason in terms of pointful laws.
 Of course, this is a matter of taste.
 Nevertheless I hope to convince you.

 ### Positional Programming